-> Questionnaire
+Questionnaire

-Primary data was collected by use of questionnaire and interviews, filled by teachers and management of the sampled schools to obtain ideas on what constitutes motivation and how motivational factors affect student preparedness and performance.
-These were designed in both open and closed ended form.
-The method ensured high proportion of responses and higher returns rate.
+Primary data was collected by use of questionnaire and interviews, filled by teachers and management of the sampled schools to obtain ideas on what constitutes motivation and how motivational factors affect students' preparedness and performance.

-> Interview method
+Interview method

 This took face-to-face interactions with the teachers, pupils and school administration.
 Secondary data will be obtained from the Ministry of Education, magazines annual report records and other researches done.
 This gave other information required in the research.